hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

 This authentication plugin leverages a Linux Shibboleth package and a Shibboleth authentication module for Apache to do most of the authentication legwork.

-You'll need:

-- Shibboleth 2 Service Provider
-- Apache HTTP Server + mod_proxy_ajp + mod_shibb_22
-- Tomcat AJP Connnector
-- SSL certificates -- Shibboleth IdPs only like to talk to SPs over SSL
+The plugin simply pulls the attribute containing the username out of the request.
+It is also responsible for invalidating the session on logout.

 ### Pre-reqs

 - Ensure that your Apache version has mod_proxy_ajp installed.
 Most do by default.
+- Shibboleth 2 Service Provider
+- SSL certificates -- Shibboleth IdPs only like to talk to SPs over SSL

 ### Install Shibboleth Service Provider